 - Equity mutual funds usually levy a heavy exit load on redemptions if the holding period is up to two years.

 In this article, we understood what is exit load in mutual fund schemes.
-Then, we took a look at two examples for the calculation of exit load.
+Then, we took a look at how to calculate exit load in Mutual Funds.
 Moreover, we understood why mutual funds charge an exit load and got to know the charges for different types of mutual funds.

 It is important to know that some mutual funds might provide excellent returns that outdo the exit load and expenses that investors incur.
 A little calculation goes a long way in making massive returns.
 That’s all for this article folks.
 We hope to see you around and happy investing until next time!